 Information for colleges and training providers

-Turn to our post-16 qualifications to help learners gain a deeper understanding of the built environment and prepare for work in the sector.
+This suite of post-16 qualifications helps learners gain a deeper understanding of construction and the built environment and prepare for work in the sector.

-The new qualifications are developed by City & Guilds and EAL.
-If you are not currently using qualifications provided by either organisation and your centre would like to deliver these qualifications, you will be required to change awarding body, by 1 September 2021 for the Level 2 qualifications and by September 2022 for the Level 3, by submitting a centre approval application form.
+The qualifications have been developed by City & Guilds and EAL.
+If you are not currently using qualifications provided by either organisation, and your centre would like to deliver any of these qualifications, you will need to submit a centre approval application form.

-• External verification and the balance between internal and external assessment may change to reduce the burden of admin and volume of assessments on centres in comparison to the existing qualifications.
-For example, the volume and frequency of summative assessment will lessen and a more holistic and synoptic approach will be taken.
-This will effect assessment methods, particularly for the apprenticeship.
-The employer will have a new responsibility to sign off an apprentice as competent against the national occupational standard to allow the apprentice access to the final assessment.
+The suite of qualifications will require external verification.
+The qualifications and assessments have been designed to get a better balance between internal and external assessment to reduce the burden of admin and volume of assessments on centres.
+For example, the volume and frequency of summative assessment is lower so a more holistic and synoptic approach can be adopted.
+This means different assessment methods, particularly for the apprenticeship.
+For example, the employer has a new responsibility to sign off an apprentice as competent against the national occupational standard to allow the apprentice access to the final assessment.

-Yes, all of the new qualifications will have specification handbooks and sample assessments available through the medium of Welsh and English.
-All external assessments will be available through the medium of Welsh, and centres and training providers will be provided with support to also make internal assessment available through the medium of Welsh.
+Yes, all of the qualifications have specification handbooks and sample assessments available through the medium of Welsh and English.
+All external assessments are available through the medium of Welsh, and centres and training providers are provided with support to also make internal assessment available through the medium of Welsh.

-We have developed some initial teaching and learning resources to support your delivery of the underpinning knowledge required.
+We have developed teaching and learning resources to support your delivery of the underpinning knowledge required.
 Resources are available, through the medium of English and Welsh, including qualification specifications and sample assessments.
-Visit the events web page and resources web page for guidance and information to help centres and providers get ready to deliver the new qualifications.
+Visit the resources web page for guidance and information to help you successfully deliver the new qualifications.

 Be in the know by keeping an eye on this website and by signing up for news, events and qualification updates to get the information you need into your inbox.